Bruno Ceccobelli: Life

-During the Jubilee Year (2000) he is entrusted with the realization of the huge portals in iron corten and bronze for the Cathedral of Terni, in Italy.
+During the Jubilee Year (2000), he was entrusted with the realisation of the huge portals in iron corten and bronze for the Cathedral of Terni, in Italy.

-In 2002 Ceccobelli celebrates at the B.M.B.
+In 2002, Ceccobelli celebrated at the B.M.B.
 Gallery his twenty years of exhibitions in Dutch Galleries.

-The next year he publishes the book Color Bellezza, a collection of his essays expressing his longing for a forthcoming aesthetic society.
-Also in 2005 he holds his important solo-exhibition “Classico Eclettico” at the Archeological Museum of Villa Adriana in Tivoli (Roma).
+The next year, he published the book Color Bellezza, a collection of his essays expressing his longing for a forthcoming aesthetic society.
+Also, in 2005, he held his important solo-exhibition "Classico Eclettico" at the Archaeological Museum of Villa Adriana in Tivoli (Roma).

-In 2004 Ceccobelli realizes the mosaic “Eternity is the true healer” in Gibellina (Sicily) and the year after the Guastalla Gallery in Livorno presents the anthological exhibition “Big Works 1989-2005”.
-In the same year he writes the book Tempo senza tempo della pittura, which is a collection of comparisons about yesterday's and today's artists, an opportunity to theorize his aesthetical arguments.
+In 2004, Ceccobelli realised the mosaic "Eternity is the true healer" in Gibellina (Sicily) and the following year the Guastalla Gallery in Livorno presented the anthological exhibition "Big Works 1989-2005".
+In the same year, he wrote the book Tempo senza tempo della pittura, which is a collection of comparisons about yesterday's and today's artists, an opportunity to theorise his aesthetic arguments.

-In 2005 he is appointed as Director of the Academy of fine arts “Pietro Vannucci” of Perugia, Italy.
+In 2005, he was appointed as Director of the Academy of Fine Arts "Pietro Vannucci" of Perugia, Italy.

-In 2006 Ceccobelli presents a series of marble sculptures in Verona and in Pietrasanta at the gallery Spirale Arte, and participates in the important group exhibition “San Lorenzo” at Villa Medici (Roma).
+In 2006, Ceccobelli presented a series of marble sculptures in Verona and in Pietrasanta at the gallery Spirale Arte, and participated in the important group exhibition "San Lorenzo" at Villa Medici (Roma).

-Among the most recent exhibitions to be noted are “Longa Marcia post-temporale” (Volume!
-Roma 2007), “Invasi” (Fondazione Pastificio Cerere, Roma), “Attici unici” (Attico of Fabio Sargentini, Roma 2009), and the impressive “Natalis in Urbe” (Basilica di Santa Maria Sopra Minerva, Roma 2009).
+Among the most recent exhibitions to be noted are "Longa Marcia post-temporale" (Volume!
+Roma 2007), "Invasi" (Fondazione Pastificio Cerere, Roma), "Attici unici" (Attico of Fabio Sargentini, Roma 2009), and the impressive "Natalis in Urbe" (Basilica di Santa Maria Sopra Minerva, Roma 2009).

 Also in 2009, the Museum of Contemporary Art (MaRT) of Rovereto presented the first retrospective exhibition dedicated to the Officina San Lorenzo, which traced the history of that group.
 The exhibition catalogue, was published by Silvana Editorale and edited by Daniela Lancioni.